Overview

 Socioeconomically disadvantaged community members

-Currently Insured chart description: Chart shows that 33% of socioeconomically disadvantaged adults are currently insured, as compared to 93% of randomly surveyed adults.
-The Healthy People 2030 target for socioeconomically disadvantaged adults being currently insured is 92.4%.
+Currently Insured chart description: Chart shows that currently insured socioeconomically disadvantaged adults grew to 54% in 2025, as compared with 33% in 2021.
+93% of randomly surveyed adults in 2021 reported they were currently insured and The Healthy People 2030 target for socioeconomically disadvantaged adults being currently insured is 92.4%.

 Coming soon